Of Igloos and Ice-sculptures

 “Fuck it” - I said.

 If I do one day get there, great.
-In the meanwhile, I’ll aim to do something I have really good chops for- building ice-sculptures.
-Of course I’m not saying they’re objectively better than igloos and I’m not saying I was natuallry gifted at this.
-I’m just saying that I subjectively found it cooler and more appealing because I adore elegance and simplicity [2] and my natural inclination was towards more simplictic, methodical and precise approaches.
+In the meantime, I’ll aim to do something I have really good chops for— building ice sculptures.
+Of course, I’m not saying they’re objectively better than igloos, and I’m not saying I was naturally gifted at this.
+I’m just saying that I subjectively found it cooler and more appealing because I adore elegance and simplicity [2] and my natural inclination was towards more simplistic, methodical, and precise approaches.

-All this had lead me to learn how to freeze my water correctly (scoping and solidifying my requirements), identify the right tools (frameworks, languages, design patterns) so that I can craft beautiful things (software that is elegant and functional) in a reproducable way.
+All this had led me to learn how to freeze my water correctly (scoping and solidifying my requirements), identify the right tools (frameworks, languages, design patterns) so that I can craft beautiful things (software that is elegant and functional) in a reproducible way.
 My experiments had met with success!

 But for a while now, I’ve gotten over that too….